viodotcom/ppca_rs/readme.md

 # Use non-finite values (`inf`s and `nan`) to signal masked values
 dataset = Dataset(samples)

-# Train the model:
+# Train the model (convenient edition!):
 model: PPCAModel = PPCATrainer(dataset).train(state_size=10, n_iters=10)

-# And now, here is a free sampl of what you can do:
+# And now, here is a free sample of what you can do:

 # Extrapolates the missing values with the most probable values:
 extrapolated: Dataset = model.extrapolate(dataset)